Dragon Age: Dawn of the Seeker

-Dragon Age: Dawn of the Seeker (ドラゴンエイジ ブラッドメイジの聖戦, Doragon Eiji Buraddo Meiji no Seisen) is a 2012 Japanese anime film directed by Fumihiko Sori and based on the video game series Dragon Age.
+Dragon Age: Dawn of the Seeker (ドラゴンエイジ ブラッドメイジの聖戦, Doragon Eiji Buraddo Meiji no Seisen) is a 2012 Japanese fantasy anime film directed by Fumihiko Sori and based on the video game series Dragon Age.
 The film explores the backstory of Cassandra Pentaghast, a major character in the Dragon Age universe, and how she became known as the Right Hand of the Divine.
 It was co-produced by BioWare, EA and anime distribution company Funimation Entertainment and released in Japanese theaters on 11 February 2012.

 Plot

 The film begins just before the Seekers launch an attack against a group of mages who have kidnapped a young girl for an unknown ritual, with Cassandra being warned to watch her fury by Byron, a fellow Seeker and a mentor/paternal figure to her.
 The Seekers successfully rescue the girl and Cassandra fells the mage's dragon, though the leader of the rogue mages escapes.
 Later, Cassandra finds Byron taking the girl from the other Seekers, and accompanies him as he warns of a possible conspiracy.
 The rogue mages ambush them, kill Byron, and re-kidnap the girl, with Byron's last words telling Cassandra "Hate can only breed more hate".

 Cassandra discovers another mage in the woods, named Regalyan (nicknamed "Galyan"), who claims to be unaffiliated with the other mages and is instead a contact of Byron, intending to take the girl to safe place.
 Cassandra is initially suspicious of him for being a mage, but after they escape from the other Seekers and he heals her wounds with magic, she becomes less hostile.
 Eventually, they discover a templar to be conspiring with the rogue mages' help.
 They try to tell the High Seeker of the plot, but the templar kills him and frames them from it, capturing them and slating them for execution.

 Galyan's fellow loyalist mages rescue them, and reveal that the templar is part of a conspiracy to assassinate the current Divine, which would transfer power to the current Right Hand, also in on the plot.
 Cassandra confronts the templar, but spares him to be taken into custody, citing Byron's last words.
-However, she kills him when he suddenly gets up and tries to attack her by surprise.
+However, she ends up reneging on her promise to Byron when she immediately decapitates him after he suddenly gets up and desperately tries to attack her by surprise.
 The rogue mages then complete their ritual and send dragons to attack the Divine and other high-ranking Chantry members in the middle of a festival, and a massive fight breaks out, with Cassandra saving the Divine and taking out the dragon killing her.
 At the end, Cassandra is named the "Hero of Orlais", and the Divine's new Right Hand.